saraalrawi/EIN-SELD/README.md

 ```

 ## Preprocessing
+The config files are saved EIN-SELD/configs/ein_seld/, you need to change to the path to your home directory.
 Here the audio and metadata/labels will be processed so the  `.wav` files will be saved to `.h5` files.
 Meta files will also be converted to `.h5` files.
 Run the following script after downloading the data.

 ```bash